jad0s/wrong-answer/README.md

 1. Start the server.
 2. Each player runs the client and joins with a username.
-3. All players receive a question — except one impostor.
+3. All players receive the same question — except one impostor.
 4. Everyone submits a one-word answer.
 5. All answers are revealed.
 6. Everyone votes on who they think the impostor is.